Southwest Colorado SNAP emergency response

 and What We’re Doing About It

 During the federal government shutdown, the U.S. Department of Agriculture (USDA) chose not to release contingency funds that would allow states to pay SNAP (food assistance) benefits for November.
-On October 31st, two federal judges ruled that the Trump administration must use established funds to pay those SNAP benefits, but the disbursement of funds will take weeks to make their way to consumers’ pockets, and may be further delayed if the US Department of Justice appeals the decision.
+On November 6th, the Trump administration was ordered by a federal judge to fully fund SNAP benefits, and rather than comply, the administration has appealed the decision.
+It's currently unclear what happens next, and we expect there to continue to be delays in getting these benefits to households.

-This means Colorado is currently unable to issue the approximately $120 million of November SNAP benefits to participants until the federal government restores funding.
+This means Colorado's approximately $120 million of November SNAP benefits are currently on hold.
 In the five counties that make up Southwest Colorado alone, SNAP issues an average of $2.19 million in benefits to 12,000 people and 6,500 households monthly.

 Community organizations, governing bodies, and individuals are working together to make sure all our neighbors are able to feed their families.
-Our coalition is mobilizing emergency food resources, coordinating donations, and advocating for urgent government action.
+This 5 county, 97 partner coalition is mobilizing emergency food resources, coordinating donations, and advocating for urgent government action.

 We’re expecting that our local emergency food assistance programs (like food pantries and soup kitchens) are about to see a considerable increase in demand.
-We’ll need significant resources to meet these needs, donate to the relief fund here.
+We’ll need significant resources to meet these needs, donate to the relief fund here, and your donation will be equitably distributed where the need is greatest across our region.

 We also expect that our small, independent grocery stores are about to see a meaningful decrease in sales.
 These pillars are essential in feeding rural communities, and we’re working to make sure they stay open, resourced, and supported.
 Shop at small, independent grocery stores to help them stay open!